bonniepeng2002/Livi/DEVLOG.md

 - Created a navigation stack for the home tab, showing the feed and then listing details

 ### January 24:

 - Created a stack navigation for messages screen, removed stack navigator for home feed.
+- Create Listing Detail page, link it to one of the items in the list on the feed such that when the list item is clicked, we are taken to a new screen
+  - linked through passing in the name through the route's props.. do be changed when real data is present
+- READDED IN Home Stack Navigator... realized I needed it afterall :/
+- Changed AppTabs to not show header, and made the tabs show a custom header themselves

-- Process for creating a Stack Navigator in TS:
+Process for creating a Stack Navigator in TS:
   - Create file for the stack navigator
     - create a stack navigator object
     - create a functional component that returns the stack navigator, with the necessary stack screens nested inside